 This course visits three spectacular mountainous national parks in Ecuador.
-What ties these parks together is páramo, a high-elevation savanna.
+What unifies our experience in these parks is páramo, a high-elevation savanna.
 Páramo covers extensive areas of the tropical Andes in an altitudinal belt between the tree line and the snowline, and is one of the highest plant communities in the world.
 Despite its remoteness and wilderness aspect, evidence suggests that the development of grass páramo was driven by late Pleistocene hunter-gatherers.
 We focus on páramo ecology, including human impacts following deglaciation 15,000 years ago.

 Readings will examine the three data sets available for elucidating the process of grass páramo formation: fossil pollen, sedimentary charcoal and evidence of early hunter-gatherer occupation.
 The course will then assess how these data support or refute the conventional wisdom that grass páramo is a purely climatic expression or, as argued more recently, the replacement vegetation of a zonal forest removed by early agriculturalists.

 A field trip during Spring Break to three grass páramos in Ecuador, in Cajas, Sangay and Chimborazo National Parks, will ground the information acquired in the literature review.
 In Ecuador, students will walk páramo landscapes and apply their academic preparation to on-the-ground observations and explanations of current tree lines, forest patches above tree line, the dominance of tussock grasses and giant ground rosettes, the frequency and behavior of fire, and plant tolerance to periodic burning.
 A trip to a desert páramo in Chimborazo National Park, between 13,000’ and 16,500’, will highlight environmental constraints on the plant community.